Liquid369/PIVX/doc/tor-setup-windows.md

 Select Run
 Type services.msc in the Run box which opens
 Windows Services Manager will open.
-There should be a tor service in the entire list, that we can then right-click and start/enable it.
-If it is already listed as running, we would want to restart it.
+There should be a tor service in the entire list, right click in the service in Window Services and go to Properties.
+Then go to Log On tab and select Local System account.
+Click on Ok button and start the service.

 If you found the service but it does not want to start.
 Those with the Command Prompt still open can additionally try to start Tor by entering the command:
 ```tor.exe -f torrc```